Home » UPSC Economics Syllabus 2025

-The UPSC Economics Syllabus holds significant importance in the selection process, as it is examined in all stages of the UPSC Syllabus for examination, including the prelims, mains, and interview rounds.
-The optional economics paper consists of two papers, Paper 1 and Paper 2, each carrying 250 marks, making a total of 500 marks.
+The UPSC Economics Syllabus is an important part of the UPSC Civil Services Examination, covering all stages—prelims, mains, and interview rounds.
+The economics optional subject consists of two papers, Paper 1 and Paper 2, each worth 250 marks, making a total of 500 marks.

-Economics is a crucial subject in the Combined Civil Services Examination.
-In the preliminary exam, Economics holds significant weight in GS Paper 1.
-Additionally, students have the option to choose Economics as an optional subject in the main exam.
-Therefore, it is essential for students to review the UPSC Economics syllabus for both the prelims and mains exams to develop an effective preparation strategy.
+Economics is a key subject in the UPSC Civil Services Examination.
+In the preliminary exam, it carries significant weight in General Studies (GS) Paper 1.
+Moreover, candidates can choose Economics as an optional subject in the mains exam.
+Therefore, it is important for students to thoroughly review the UPSC Economics syllabus for both the prelims and mains to create an effective preparation strategy.

 • Economic Growth and Development